dengking/Parallel-computing/docs/Programming-model/Blocking-and-synchronous/Sync-and-async/Asynchronous-programming/Async-await/index.md

 In [computer programming](https://en.wikipedia.org/wiki/Computer_programming), the **async/await pattern** is a syntactic feature of many programming languages that allows an [asynchronous](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)), [non-blocking](https://en.wikipedia.org/wiki/Non-blocking_I/O) [function](https://en.wikipedia.org/wiki/Subroutine) to be structured in a way similar to an ordinary **synchronous function**.

+> NOTE: async/await其实是syntax sugar。
+>
-> NOTE: asynchronous function的结果will be binded to a promise，参见下面的"Example C#"章节
+> asynchronous function的结果will be binded to a promise，参见下面的"Example C#"章节

 It is semantically related to the concept of a [coroutine](https://en.wikipedia.org/wiki/Coroutine) (携程) and is often implemented using similar techniques, and is primarily intended to provide opportunities for the program to execute other code while waiting for a long-running, asynchronous task to complete, usually represented by [promises](https://en.wikipedia.org/wiki/Futures_and_promises) or similar data structures.